ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

 why:
   title: Why Magic Pie?
   subtitle: >-
-    Magic Pie isn’t a critically acclaimed ad agency or hot new startup.
-That would be cool, but here’s the thing: Magic Pie is just an experienced writer with the skill set and flexibility to write what you want, when you need it.
+    We're not a critically acclaimed ad agency or hot new startup.
+That would be cool, but here’s the thing: Magic Pie is just a freelance writer with the skill set, experience, and flexibility to make some pretty sweet marketing materials.

     Are you looking for web design, web development, or video marketing, too?
 No problem!
 We’ve got partners for that.
-  buttonTitle: learn more
+  buttonTitle: meet the team
 ---